winny-/love.js/readme.md

 -V, --version         output the version number
 -t, --title <string>  specify game name
--m, --memory [bytes]  how much memory your game will require [16777216]
+-m, --memory [bytes]  how much memory your game will require [16777216] -c, --compatibility   specify flag to use compatibility version
 ```

 ### Test it